praneeth143a/unwraplater/README.md

 4. Click "Create Time Capsule"
 5. Share the generated link with others

-No server or installation is required!
-All data is stored in the browser's localStorage.
+No server or installation required!
+All data is stored directly in the URL.

 ## Demo